Microsoft/azure-docs.cs-cz/articles/cognitive-services/LUIS/luis-tutorial-pattern.md

 1. [!INCLUDE [LUIS How to get endpoint first step](includes/howto-get-endpoint.md)]

-1. Přejděte na konec adresy URL v adresním `Who is the boss of Jill Jones?`řádku a nahraďte _YOUR_QUERY_HERE:_ .
+1. V adresním řádku přejde na konec adresy URL a nahraďte _YOUR_QUERY_HERE_ : `Who is the boss of Jill Jones?`.

     ```json
     {